DataAnalyticsEngineering/AdaptiveThermoMechROM/readme.md

 - Input
   dataset: [![Identifier](https://img.shields.io/badge/doi-10.18419%2Fdarus--2822-d45815.svg)](https://doi.org/10.18419/darus-2822)

+All necessary data can be downloaded from [DaRUS](https://darus.uni-stuttgart.de/) using the script `download_data.sh`.

 ## How to use?

 The provided code is independent of direct numerical simulators, i.e. it expects DNS results to be stored in a HDF5 file with a